Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

 }
 ```

-from which we can see that we simply need to pass an owner of the deployed contract.
+from which we can see that we simply need to pass in an owner for the deployed contract.

-We can therefore modifier our `Setup` contract accordingly so that it deploys the `Morpho` contract with the `address(this)` (the default [actor](../glossary.md#actor) that we use as our admin) set as the owner of the contract:
+We can therefore modify our `Setup` contract accordingly so that it deploys the `Morpho` contract with the `address(this)` (the default [actor](../glossary.md#actor) that we use as our admin) set as the owner of the contract:

 ```javascript
 abstract contract Setup is BaseSetup, ActorManager, AssetManager, Utils {